MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 description: "Learn how to use OAuth authentication with your EWS Managed API applications."
 ---

-# How to: Authenticate an EWS application by using OAuth
+# Authenticate an EWS application by using OAuth

 Learn how to use OAuth authentication with your EWS Managed API applications.